tillbiskup/evedataviewer/docs/index.rst

 .. figure:: images/eveviewer-screenshot.png
    :align: center

    Screenshot of the eveviewer GUI with a dataset loaded.
 The central element is the graphical display of the data, while the file browser allows for conveniently browsing directories and files and selecting (multiple) datasets to be displayed.
+On the right you can see a dockable widget for display settings.

 Features